microsoft/AirSim/docs/unreal_upgrade.md

 These instructions applies if you are already using AirSim on Unreal Engine 4.16.
 If you never installed AirSim, please see [How to get it](https://github.com/microsoft/airsim#how-to-get-it).

+**Caution:** Below steps will delete your any unsaved work in AirSim or Unreal folder.

 ## Do this first

 ### For Windows Users
 1. Install Visual Studio 2017 with VC++, Python and C#.
 2. Install UE 4.18 through Epic Games Launcher.
 3. Start `x64 Native Tools Command Prompt for VS 2017` and navigate to AirSim repo.
-4. Run `git clean -fdx` to remove all unchecked/extra stuff from your repo.
+4. Run `clean_rebuild.bat` to remove all unchecked/extra stuff and rebuild everything.
-5. Run `git pull` to get latest code from GitHub.
-6. Run `build.cmd` to build everything.

 ### For Linux Users
 1. From your AirSim repo folder, run 'clean_rebuild.sh`.